E-commerce

 Read the drop-off step by step

-Combine quantitative and qualitative
+Cross quantitative and qualitative

-Fees, shipping and returns: transparency first
+Fees, delivery and returns: transparency first

-Consistency before wording
+Consistency before the wording

-Link this topic to cart abandonment
+Connect this topic to cart abandonment

 Forms, guest account, and minimal effort

-Why guest checkout still matters
+Why guest checkout remains important

-• Remove unnecessary fields: if the information is not essential to the order, postpone it.
+• Remove unnecessary fields : if the information is not essential to the order, postpone it.

-• Handle errors in context: say what to correct, where, and why.
+• Handle errors in context : say what to correct, where, and why.

-• Avoid duplicates: same shipping and billing address, same contact, same consents.
+• Avoid duplicates : same shipping and billing address, same contact, same consents.

 What checkout UX confirms

-What to monitor
+What to watch

-Accelerated payment and readability
+Fast checkout and readability

 What to test on real devices